How to Get Married at a Fire Tower

 Fire towers are also great locations for your adventurous engagement session, vow renewal or anniversary session <3

 There are fire towers all of the United States over 8000 to be exact, in this blog I am going to focus on the ones in Washington.
 There are currently 93 fire towers in Washington state, so let’s break this down a little better for which ones are best for an elopement.

-Mount Rainier National Park
+Fire Towers in Mount Rainier National Park

 In Mount Rainier there are four fire towers.
 The most popular being Fremount Lookout, then Tolmie, Shriner Peak and Gobbler’s Knob.
 While Mount Rainier has restrictions on where you can hold a ceremony in the park you take your portraits almost anywhere.
 The fire tower lookouts are great options for epic views of the mountain, a good hike and a nice place to hang out.
 Fremont is about a 5.6 mile hike coming from Sunrise Visitor center, it sees lots of visitors and for good reason!
 It is one of the best places to see a sunrise, sunset or cloud conversion in the park!
-It is a staple in the park, but with the same epic views of Mount Rainier.
-Gobbler’s Knob is a bit out there too, on the most West side of the National Park.
-It is also a longer hiker, making it hopefully pretty secluded for a place to spend your wedding day!
+It is a staple in the park, so you have for sure seen photos of it on social media, websites and more!

 Fire Lookouts outside of Mount Rainier National Park, but same great views: